On the relative asymptotic expressivity of inference frameworks

-Structures in the sense of first-order logic will be denoted by calligraphic letters like $\mcA, \mcB, \ldots$ and their domains/universes, unless specified in a different way, are denoted by the corresponding non-calligraphic letter $A, B, \ldots$.
-See for example \cite{EF} for basics about structures in the sense of first-order logic and (finite) model theory.
-We will consider different logics, but the semantics is always based on first-order structures.
+Structures in the sense of first-order logic will be denoted by calligraphic letters such as $\mcA, \mcB, \ldots$.
+Unless otherwise specified, their domains/universes are denoted by the corresponding non-calligraphic letter $A, B, \ldots$ (see for example \cite{EF} for basics about structures in the sense of first-order logic and (finite) model theory).
+We will consider different logics, but the semantics are always based on first-order structures.
 If $\sigma$ is a (first-order) {\em signature}, also called {\em vocabulary}, then a {\em $\sigma$-structure} is a first-order structure in which all symbols in $\sigma$ have an interpretation (and, for counting reasons, we assume that no other symbols are interpreted in a $\sigma$-structure).
 A signature $\sigma$ is {\em finite and relational} if it is finite and contains only relation symbols.
-If $R$ is a relation symbol of a signature $\sigma$ then its intepretation in a $\sigma$-structure $\mcA$ is denoted by $R^\mcA$.
+If $R$ is a relation symbol of a signature $\sigma$, its intepretation in a $\sigma$-structure $\mcA$ is denoted by $R^\mcA$.
 If $\sigma' \subset \sigma$ are signatures and $\mcA$ is a $\sigma$-structure then the reduct of $\mcA$ to $\sigma'$ is denoted by $\mcA \uhrc \sigma'$.
 For more about notation concerning logical concepts, see Section~\ref{logics}.